Modern Gladiator Defense

 In a home where guns are kept, the degree of safety a child has rests squarely on the parents and gun owner.
 The NRA’s longstanding rule of gun storage is: store your guns so that they are inaccessible to any unauthorized users, especially children.
 Parents who accept the responsibility to learn, practice and teach gun safety rules will ensure their child's safety to a much greater extent than those who do not.
 Parental responsibility does not end, however, when the child leaves the home.
 That is why it is critical for your child to know what to do if he or she encounters a firearm.
 Have more questions about how to talk to your children about gun safety?
 Call us

-Copyright © 2023 Modern Gladiator Defense - All Rights Reserved.
+Copyright © 2024 Modern Gladiator Defense llc - All Rights Reserved.

 • Privacy Policy